VCAP6-CMA Deploy - Objective 5.2 - Modify a Blueprint to invoke a Workflow during a Lifecycle Change

 Configure vRealize Orchestrator plug-in for vRA**.**

 The installation of the vRA Plug-in is not required for the embedded vRO.
-However, believe I covered the “Configure” of the Plug-in in Objective 5.1 .
+However, we covered the “Configure” of the Plug-in in Objective 5.1 .

-When using External vRO, I have covered the installation and configuration of this in a separate post HOWTO: Deploy the vRealize Orchestrator 6.x Appliance for vRealize Automation
+When using External vRO, we have covered the installation and configuration of this in a separate post HOWTO: Deploy the vRealize Orchestrator 6.x Appliance for vRealize Automation

 Associate a vRO Workflow with a Specific Lifecycle State Change for a Machine Blueprint